THANK-YOU, INTERwebs! ...

 Here you can learn about the larger Episcopal Church—a living, missional institution—of which St. Mark's is a member.
 And here's where you can be introduced to the Diocese of Spokane; St. Mark's belongs to this regional community of congregations of the Episcopal Church in Eastern Washington and Northern Idaho.
 Our current Bishop is retiring at the end of 2016, and our ninth Bishop was elected at our Diocesan Convention in October.
 You can learn more about that here.
 To get a feel for a few of the ministries of our Diocese, check out this 7-minute video.

 The Episcopal Church is united by "bonds of affection" to other churches in the Anglican Communion—and her 80 million members worldwide.
 The relationships among the Anglican Communion churches have changed since the Communion was formalized in the 19th century.
 Reasons for the changes include the growing social-justice awareness and progressive spirit of the church in the U.S. and Canada, and the rapid numerical growth of the church in the more socially conservative nations of sub-Saharan Africa, esp.
 Kenya, Nigeria, and Uganda.
-Here is an opinion piece about the current state of the Anglican Communion.
+Here is an opinion piece about the some of the dynamics of the Anglican Communion.

 Our General Convention.
 This bi-cameral body meets every three years in the House of Bishops and the House of Deputies (clergy and lay people) and to consider legislation that will govern the church during the following triennium.
-To find Resolutions adopted by General Convention you can search the archives.
-Or if you'd rather, you can look at this series of good summaries: resolutions we passed that compel or encourage congregations or individuals to act and what we did that affects dioceses and our whole church.
-Here is a summary about resolutions that will affect the way we do liturgy.
+To find Resolutions adopted by General Convention 2018 you can search the archives.
+Or here is a summary.

 The Episcopal News Service is just what it sounds like—it's the church's news service.
 It is a part of the larger Episcopal Digital network.

-Elected by the House of Bishops during General Convention on June 27, 2015, Bishop Curry was installed into his new ministry on November 1.
-His term of office is nine years.
+Elected by the House of Bishops in 2015, his term of office is nine years.
 The Presiding Bishop is the Chief Pastor of The Episcopal Church, its chief Evangelist, and holds some executive responsibilities.

 Bishop Curry's sermon to Bishops and Deputies at General Convention (July 3, 2015) will tell you something of where we are as The Episcopal Church in this time and in this place.
 This video is about 30 minutes.